Table of Contents

 Salpingitis is an infectious disease that has been associated with multiple organisms.
 Neisseria gonorrhea and chlamydia trachomatis are the most commonly identified pathogens in both pelvic inflammatory disease and salpingitis.

 Other possible pathogens include Gardnerella vaginalis, Escherichia coli, Haemophilus influenzae, group B beta-hemolytic streptococci and bacteroides.
-After the widespread of screening programs for gonorrhea and chlamydia infections, the other pathogens are becoming as common as the etiology of salpingitis in the developed world.
+After the widespread screening programs for gonorrhea and chlamydia infections, the other pathogens are becoming as common as the etiology of salpingitis in the developed world.

 Pathophysiology of Salpingitis